 - Posted on: Jul 30 2019

 Did you know that April is Sports Eye Safety Month?
 Thousands of people are blinded by sports-related eye injuries.
-The Taustine Eye Center and the American Academy of Ophthalmology would like to share some important tips on how to protect your eye sight during Sports Eye Safety Month.
-The AAO reports that 90 percent of eye injuries are preventable by wearing protective eye wear!
-Check out their article to learn about their sight-saving tips.
-With spring sports seasons starting, we highly recommend that parents, coaches, and athletes read this article carefully.
+Please check out the American Academy of Ophthalmology article below as 90 percent of eye injuries are preventable by wearing protective eye wear!
+You’ll especially want to check out their sight-saving tips and their terrific Sports Eye Injuries Infographic!
+Spring sports seasons are starting, so parents, coaches, and athletes please read carefully.

-Dr. Taustine feels very strongly about the importance of eye protection too.
+Dr. Taustine feels very strongly about the importance of eye protection.
 Want proof?
 Check out this article below:

 Slowly attitudes began to change.
 The National Federation of State High School Associations finally voted in 2011-12 to mandate the use of facial and eye guards for field hockey players.

-A few years ago, Dr. Taustine’s daughter played in her first high school alumni game since the rule went into effect.
+Dr. Taustine’s daughter recently played in her first high school alumni game since the rule went into effect.
 She said it was neat seeing the varsity team wearing eye guards when she used to be the only one that would wear them.
 It was especially satisfying knowing that all the hard work her father put into campaigning for the safety of her and her teammates was actually happening!

 Think of the faces which will not be disfigured and the eyes which will be saved by the new protectors.
 Dr. Taustine deserves a lot of credit for the new change around Louisville high school field hockey, but he is just happy to make a positive change in young peoples’ lives.
 Way to go Dr. T!